Qualification: CHC33015 Certificate III in Individual Support (Ageing)

 Course Fee Waiver

-In instances of financial hardship, the cost of the course may be considered for fee waiver, however, students will need to provide evidence of financial hardship which may include a letter from Centrelink showing proof of income, Concession Cards, Income Support Payment details and copies of utility bills.
+In instances of financial hardship, the cost of the course may be considered for a fee waiver, however, students will need to provide evidence of financial hardship which may include a letter from Centrelink showing proof of income, Concession Cards, Income Support Payment details and copies of utility bills.
 You will also need to complete a Financial Hardship Application Form, outlining weekly household costs.